 I am a professor of United States history at Morgan State University, and I’m the chair of the Department of History, Geography, and Museum Studies.
 I recently retired from Howard University, where I’ve taught since 2003.
 From 2005 until 2009, I served as chair of the department.
 I started my career at Columbia University in New York City in 1993.
 In between, I served as Director of African American Studies at the University of Florida in Gainesville.

 I research and write on American intellectual history, nationalism in the United States, and, currently, convict slavery since 1615.
 In 1998, I won the James Rawley Prize for the best book in Race Relations History for Contempt and Pity: Social Science and the Image of the Damaged Black Psyche, 1880-1996.
 For my views of black nationalism, see “How Black Nationalism Became Sui Generis,” and on how white supremacy is a nationalist ideology arising from the specter of black citizenship, see “White Supremacy and the Question of Black Citizenship in the Post-Emancipation South,” in Creating Citizenship in the American South.
 (See below for the link to my entire c.v.)

 My joining the faculty at Howard also marked the beginning of my service as a member of the Executive Council of the Association for the Study of African American Life and History (ASALH).
 After my initial term, I was elected Vice President for Programs.
 I held that position for nine years.
 From 2013 to 2015, I served as the President of ASALH during its centennial celebration.

-Among my accomplishments while serving on the ASALH board was redesigning the annual meeting, establishing and directing the ASALH Press, editing The Woodson Review: ASALH’s Theme Magazine, co-founding and editing Fire!!!: the Multimedia Journal of Black Studies, overseeing the redesign of the Black History Bulletin, and editing three volumes.
+Among my accomplishments while serving on the ASALH board were redesigning the annual meeting, establishing and directing the ASALH Press, editing The Woodson Review: ASALH’s Theme Magazine, co-founding and editing Fire!!!: the Multimedia Journal of Black Studies, overseeing the redesign of the Black History Bulletin, and editing three volumes.
 In general, I handled the business arrangements for the organization’s publications, including the works once published by the Associated Publishers.
 In 2014, I negotiated an agreement with the Black Classics Press to republish the works of Carter G. Woodson to keep them before the public.